5 or more T. butter, divided

 In large mixing bowl, combine beef mixture with taro and egg, and mix well.

 Over medium heat, add about 1 T. butter to saute pan.
 Using an ice cream scooper, drop taro and beef mixture into pan and flatten with spatula to form patty.
-Fry patties until golden brown on both sides, taro hash pattiesabout 2 minutes per side.
+Fry patties until golden brown on both sides, about 2 minutes per side.
 The recipe above yielded 5 batches of 5 to 6 smaller patties each (I used a small scooper), thus the “5 T. or more butter” instruction.

 Drain patties on paper towel.
 You can serve taro hash patties with a green salad and rice or as sandwiches.
 I’ve also served a patty with a poached egg on top for breakfast.
 The last time I made it, I served patties with roasted local cauliflower and local boiled, peeled, and chilled beets as side dishes.